fastify/fastify/docs/Hooks.md

 calling the callback.
 If the hook is `async`, `reply.send()` __must__ be called _before_ the function returns or the promise resolves, otherwise the request will proceed.
-When `reply.send()` is called outside of the promise chain, it is important to `return reply` otherwise the request .
+When `reply.send()` is called outside of the promise chain, it is important to `return reply` otherwise the request will be executed twice.

 It is important to __not mix callbacks and `async`/`Promise`__, otherwise the hook chain will be executed twice.